NSF and Simons Foundation Launched Two AI Institutes to Help Astronomers Understand the Cosmos!

 National Science Foundation Logo

-This material is based upon work supported by the National Science Foundation under grants 2231251 and 2332864.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This material is based upon work supported by the National Science Foundation under grants 2231251 and 2332864 and a Google.org grant.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or Google.org.

 Skip to content